ZCheryl/cnn-precip-predictor/README.md

 **Analysis** evaluates model results with F1 score and ROC, comparing with the benchmarks.

 **Results** gathers all .csv files resulted from the experiment, benchmark and analysis.

-"classifier_outcome" contains probabilistic predictions derived from model (1985-2019) "confusion_matrix" contains binary results from models and benchmarks "8_outcomes" contains 2*2*2 contigency table comparing ERA5 ground truth, bias-corrected GEFS and model results.
+`classifier_outcome` contains probabilistic predictions derived from model (1985-2019)

+`confusion_matrix` contains binary results from models and benchmarks

+`8_outcomes` contains 2*2*2 contigency table comparing ERA5 ground truth, bias-corrected GEFS and model results.

 **Saliency** allows daily/categorical investigation on which input "pixels" contribute to a positive/negative classification.